royjohnlee/Restaurant/README.md

 ## App Title: Recomatoes 🍅

 An App to add restaurants for people to see and review.
-Primary designed for those that are in need of a place to eat and see if what others think of the place (reviews)
+Primary designed for those that are in need of a place to eat and see if what others think of the place (reviews).
+Great place for those that want to share their favorite place to eat and for those that are in need of a new place!

 ##  Screenshots 📷